forax/write_your_dynamic_language_runtime/stack_interpreter.md

 ```

 This encoding (which is roughly similar to the one used by V8) as the advantages that simple operations
-like an addition or a substraction on small integerss can be done directly without doing the conversion
+like an addition or a subtraction on small integers can be done directly without doing the conversion
 between a tagged value to the real integer and back.

-By example, let suppose we want to execute `a + b`, with `a = 2` and `b = 10`,
+For example, let suppose we want to execute `a + b`, with `a = 2` and `b = 10`,
 let's call x and y the encoding of a and b, 2 is encoded as 5 and 10 as 21,
 more generally, given the way small integers are encoded `x = 2a + 1` and `y = 2b + 1`,
 so instead of decoding 5 and 21, doing the addition and recoding them, we can add the encoded value and subtract one.